megler/Day39-Flight-Club/README.md

 ## Usage

+For the application to run as written, you will need to set up a Google sheet with 2 tabs:

+1. Tab 1 is named "prices" (no quotes) with 3 columns:
+    1. City
+    2. IATA Code
+    3. Lowest Price
+2. Tab 2 is named "users" (no quotes) with 3 columns:
+    1. First Name
+    2. Last Name
+    3. Email

+The sheet itself can be named whatever you want.
+You'll be prompted by Sheety for its name and link.

 See comments on main.py.
 Application allows you to acquire new customers and add their info to a tab on a Google Sheet.